Page Refresh AI/Case Study Pages

 4

-Add links to related features, pricing, demo or trial CTAs, and similar stories so proof pages contribute to conversion instead of ending the journey.
+Add links to related features, pricing, sample outputs, and similar stories so proof pages help readers choose the next step instead of ending the journey.

 Frequently asked questions